Myriostoma coliforme

-Myriostoma coliforme is a fungal species in the family Geastraceae.
-Basidiocarps resemble earthstars, but the spore sac is supported by multiple columns (instead of a single column) and has multiple ostioles instead of a single, apical ostiole.
-In the UK, its recommended English name is pepper pot.
+Myriostoma coliforme, commonly known as the saltshaker earthstar or pepper pot, is a fungal species in the family Geastraceae.
+The basidiocarps resemble earthstars, but the spore sac is supported by multiple columns (instead of a single column) and has multiple ostioles instead of a single, apical ostiole.
 It has also been called "salt-shaker earthstar".

 The fungus has a north temperate distribution, but was formerly thought to be more widespread due to confusion with related Myriostoma species.
-Myriostoma coliforme is an uncommon species and appears on the Red Lists of 12 European countries.
+It is an uncommon species and appears on the Red Lists of 12 European countries.
 In 2004 it was one of 33 species proposed for protection under the Bern Convention by the European Council for Conservation of Fungi.

 Taxonomy

 The species was first mentioned in the scientific literature by Samuel Doody in the second edition of John Ray's Synopsis methodica stirpium Britannicarum in 1696.
 Doody briefly described the fungus as: "fungus pulverulentus, coli instar perforatus, cum volva stellata" (a powdery fungus, perforated like a colander, with a star-shaped volva), and went on to explain that he found it in 1695 in Kent.

 It was first described scientifically as a new species in 1785 from collections made in England by James Dickson, who named it Lycoperdon coliforme.
 He found it growing in roadside banks and hedgerows among nettles in Suffolk and Norfolk.
 Nicaise Auguste Desvaux first defined and published the new genus Myriostoma in 1809, with the species renamed Myriostoma anglicum (an illegitimate renaming).
 Christian Hendrik Persoon had previously placed the species in Geastrum in 1801, while in 1821 Samuel Frederick Gray described the genus Polystoma for it.
 Myriostoma coliforme received its current and final name when August Carl Joseph Corda moved Dickson's name to Myriostoma in 1842, replacing Desvaux's illegitimate name.

 Etymology

-The botanical name: Myriostoma derives from Greek words "Myrios" (ten thousand - as in Myriad) and "stoma" (mouth) and it means "thousands of mouths".
+The generic name Myriostoma is derived from the Ancient Greek "Myrios" (ten thousand – as in Myriad) and "stoma" (mouth) and means "thousands of mouths".
 The specific epithet is derived from the [Latin] words colum, meaning "strainer", and forma, meaning "shape".
 M.J.
 Berkeley gave it the English name "Cullenden puff-ball" which also refers to a colander.
-S.F.
-Gray called it the "sievelike pill-box".
+Samuel Frederick Gray called it the "sievelike pill-box".